top of page

 About Us

-Ohio Alley Cat Rescue was created as a 501(c)(3) nonprofit charitable organization to rescue, rehabilitate, and care for and find loving permanent homes for stray, abandoned, and unwanted cats in Wyandot County.
-Our cats are housed in a "no time limit" free-roaming environment.
+In Upper Sandusky, as is the case in many areas, there is an over population of stray and abandoned cats in need of care.
+Animal shelters are at over capacity.
+Ohio Alley Cat Rescue was created as a 501(c)(3) nonprofit charitable organization to rescue, rehabilitate, care for, and find loving permanent homes for stray, abandoned, and unwanted cats in Wyandot County.

 Kiko, with her son